 What Are The Types?

 One set of symptoms indicate problems in the upper gastrointestinal tract.
-These include vomiting tendency, acidic feeling, bad taste, salivation, pain after meal, or burning sensation in throat and chest, in association with slight headaches and vomiting of acidic yellowish contents.
+These include vomiting tendency, acidic feeling, bad taste, salivation, pain after meal, or burning

 The other type of symptoms indicate problems in the lower part of the gastrointestinal tract, and this causes irregular, loose motion, skin rashes, delusion, thirst, burning sensation, giddiness, fainting, pale body coloration, sweating, and allergic patches.

 Foods recommended are wheat, barley, cucumber, rice grains that are 12 months old, pumpkin, cow’s milk, bitter gourd, pomegranate, and green banana.